GoodAI/goodai-ltm-benchmark/datasets/README.md

 ### DatasetInterface
 If inheriting from `DatasetInterface` You should implement the following methods:
 - `generate_examples()` which will return a list of `TestExample` objects.
-- `answer_statement_idx` which will take a list of questions, responses and expected answers for one test, and return the score given, the maximum score achievable for the test, and a list of strings explaining why each score was (or was not) given.
+- `evaluate_correct` which will take a list of questions, responses and expected answers for one test, and return the score given, the maximum score achievable for the test, and a list of strings explaining why each score was (or was not) given.
 - `answer_statement_idx` which will take a `TestExample` object and return the index of the script line and the index of the character within that script line, after which no more relevant information is given to the agent.
 This is essential for computing the GoodAI LTM Score.

 ### GPTGenerated